• Home

 These Oatmeal Banana Breakfast Squares are made with no flour, oil, or refined sugar-which means they are just about as healthy as your morning bowl of oatmeal!!
 Simple to make, soft baked, and perfect for meal prep!

-Servings: Makes 9 thick squares or 12 thinner squares
+Makes 12 squares

 What ingredients do I need to make these Oatmeal Banana Breakfast Squares?